arturmpinho/Dusty-Lantern/testing.md

 #### Site owner's stories
 * I want to add products to auctions

-Whenever, the store owner wants to add a product to the auctions, he goes has to go to the auctions manegement page.
+Whenever, the store owner wants to add a product to the auctions, he goes has to go to the auctions management page.
 Here, he can proceed to the auction creation page, if the product he wants to sell already exists, or move to the products management if not.
 In case the the product already exists, he enters the add auction form and form all the products list in the select box, he can select the desired product to be sold.
 After going through all the fields in the form, he is able to submit the form and the auction is created and the product put for auction.

 With this, this store owner's story is fully met.